Be prepared for your next visit with CHILD!

 How long?

 Your online questionnaires will describe this app and CHILD staff can answer questions about it at your visit.
-After your visit, you will use it for 3 days (a weekend and one weekday).
+If you have not used the app for us before, you will use it for 3 days (a weekend and one weekday), after your visit.

 What?